yttrian/OfflineServer/README.md

 they are never processed by the server.
 This way the server appears to be offline, but in reality it's actually online.

-Furthermore, if you have a whitelist enabled, the whitelist kick message will be replaced with the appropriate error that would normally be shown for a server that is offline.

-This also applies to outdated client/server warning messages.

 ## Credits

 This application uses open source components.